aderbyPersonalHub/SF_Wormhole_Deploy/README.md

 1. **Deploy Component**: Select a Salesforce component (Apex class, trigger, etc.) and deploy it.

-2. **Error Detection**: If the deployment fails, Wormhole analyzes the error output.
+2. **Error Detection**: If the deployment fails, SF Wormhole Deploy analyzes the error output.

 3. **Dependency Identification**: Extracts missing component names from error messages.